temporaer/selfspy-vis/README.md

 It's very likely that long intervals aren't split correctly.

-Filtering options of original =selfstats= continue to work.
+Filtering options of original `selfstats` continue to work.

 Saving of plots is not yet implemented.

 Config
 ======

-In  =~/.selfspy/simplification_rules.txt=, add rules of the form:
+In  `~/.selfspy/simplification_rules.txt`, add rules of the form:

     ^.*Vimperator.*$ --> Browser
     selfspy : \w+ --> selfspy